-- Future City Design: Questions to Consider student handout: This handout helps students focus as they design their cities. - Build Your City Model student handout: Practical tips for building city models.
+- Future City Design: Questions to Consider student handout: This handout helps students focus as they design their cities.

+- Build Your City Model student handout: Practical tips for building city models.

-• Model Building activities:
+- Model Building Activities:

 - What Is a Model?

 - Plan-Relief and Architectural Models

 - Building Strong

-Build Scale Model activities:
+- Build Scale Model Activities:

 - Introduction to Scale

 - Plan and Elevation View

 - Proportions, Ratios, and Scale Drawings

 - Scale Map

 - City Model Rubric: Remind students to check their model against the criteria that the judges will use to evaluate their work.

-- Examples of other City Models: Seeing previous examples can give students a lot of ideas.
-Check them out at futurecity.org/gallery.
+- City Model Examples: Seeing previous examples can give students a lot of ideas.
+Check them out at futurecity.org/gallery/.